Encouraging Water Kefir Grains to Multiply

-If you just started working with your kefir grains, there tends to be a bit of an adjustment period and therefore the may not multiply immediately.
+If you just started working with your kefir grains, there may be a bit of an adjustment period and therefore they may not multiply immediately.
 This is particularly true if you are working with kefir grains that were shipped in a dehydrated state.
-Once rehydrated, kefir grains can take 6-8 weeks to begin multiplying.
+Once rehydrated, kefir grains can take 6 to 8 weeks to begin multiplying.

 Feed Your Kefir Grains Regularly

-Water kefir grains should be switched to new sugar water every 24-48 hours to prevent them from running out of sugar to eat.
-Once the kefir grains run out of food, the yeast and bacteria which comprise the kefir grains can move out of balance making the kefir grains work less effectively.
+Water kefir grains should be switched to new sugar water every 24 to 48 hours to prevent them from running out of sugar to eat.
+Once the kefir grains run out of food, the yeast and bacteria that comprise the kefir grains can move out of balance making the kefir grains work less effectively.
 How quickly the kefir grains consume the sugar is a function of how warm the area is where they are culturing.
-In a warm house or on warm days, it's best to switch the kefir grains to new sugar water every 24-36 hours to prevent over-culturing.
+In a warm house or on warm days, it's best to switch the kefir grains to new sugar water every 24 to 36 hours to prevent over-culturing.